-Here are some tips for incorporating activity and exercise into your daily routine:
+Here are some tips for incorporating more activity and exercise into your daily routine:

 Keep it simple.
 Walking is a fantastic way to get started with an exercise plan.
-If you’ve been a couch potato, take it slow at first and just try a 5 or 10 minute walk.
-You can build up your time each week by adding an additional 5 minutes until you reach your target of 30 minutes a day.
+If you’ve been a couch potato, take it slow at first and try a five or ten minute walk.
+You can build up your time each week by adding an additional 5 minutes, until you reach your target of 30 minutes a day.
 If doing 30 minutes all at once is difficult or time is a problem, you can break it into 3 10-minute walks.
 The goal is to walk fast enough that you can talk, but not sing.

 Invest in some home equipment.
 Many people prefer to exercise at home.
-There are many ways to do this without purchasing equipment – find no-equipment workout videos on YouTube.
-You can also purchase a few exercise DVDs, resistance bands, a yoga mat, free weights, or a yoga ball – these are tools that can offer some variety to your workouts.
+There are many ways to do this without purchasing equipment – find workout videos on YouTube.
+You can also purchase some basic equipment such as resistance bands, a yoga mat, free weights, or a yoga ball – these are tools that can offer some variety to your workouts.

 Compete.
 If you like a challenge, sign up for a walk, run, bike ride or even triathlon that will give you a goal to work toward.
 You can even do something that supports your favorite charity.
-There are also several free apps (Nike+ is one) that will allow you to set up a walking or running challenge with your friends and family.
+There are also several free apps (like Nike+) that will allow you to set up a walking or running challenge with your friends and family.
 Competition can be a great motivator!

 Change it up.
-If you get bored easily, you can choose from any of these suggestions to customize an activity plan that will keep you motivated.
+If you get bored easily, you can choose from any of these suggestions to customize an activity plan to keep you motivated.

 Learn more.
-Be sure to check our video to learn all the benefits of exercise.
-Learning all the things that exercise is doing for your body can sometimes be just the motivation you need to get moving…
+Be sure to check our video to learn more about all the benefits of exercise.
+Hearing about all the things that exercise is doing for your body can sometimes be just the motivation you need to get moving…

-Remember that exercise may cause a drop in your blood sugar, so if you’re on one of these medications, it’s important to exercise with a friend or wear a medical ID and carry a snack with you.
-Your doctor can advise you on when you need to test your blood sugar while exercising and what your blood sugar target should be.
+Remember, If you take certain diabetes medicines (such as insulin or a sulfonylurea pill) – exercise might bring your blood sugar down too quickly.
+If so, it’s important to know the signs of hypoglycemia, and to exercise with a friend or wear a medical ID, and always carry a snack with you.
+Your doctor can advise you on when you need to check your blood sugar while exercising and what your blood sugar target should be.

 So get up and start moving!
 In addition to managing your diabetes, you’ll reap many additional benefits that will keep you happy and healthy.